-We have a history of losses and may not achieve profitability in the future.
+We have a history of losses and may not achieve or if achieved, sustain profitability in the future.

-We generated net losses of \$176.3 million in 2023, \$112.7 million in 2022, and \$77.8 million in 2021.
-As of December 31, 2023, we had an accumulated deficit of \$818.7 million.
-We will need to generate and sustain increased revenue levels in future periods to become profitable, and, even if we do, we may not be able to maintain or increase our level of profitability.
-We have spent and intend to continue to expend significant funds on our marketing, sales, customer service, operations, and content management operations, develop and enhance our customer platform, scale our data center infrastructure and services capabilities and expand into new markets.
+We generated a net income of \$4.6 million in 2024, and net losses of \$164.5 million in 2023, and \$107.3 million in 2022.
+As of December 31, 2024, we had an accumulated deficit of \$799.8 million.
+We will need to generate and sustain increased revenue levels in future periods to become consistently profitable, and, even if we do, we may not be able to maintain or increase our level of profitability.
+We have spent and intend to continue to expend significant funds on our marketing, sales, customer service, and general and administrative operations, the development and enhancement of our customer platform, scaling our data center infrastructure and services capabilities and expanding into new markets.
 Our efforts to grow our business may be more costly than we expect, and we may not be able to increase our revenue enough to offset our higher operating expenses.
 We may incur significant losses in the future for a number of reasons, including the other risks described in this Annual Report on Form 10-K, and unforeseen expenses, difficulties, complications and delays and other unknown events.
-If we are unable to achieve and sustain profitability, the market price of our common stock may significantly decrease.
+If we are unable to achieve and sustain profitability, the market price of our common stock may decrease significantly.